formateng/sectionproperties_WinPython/README.md

 The code is minimal and contained within grasshopper c# components and the app_local.py file.
 Please feel free to fork this repo, modify and improve (as honestly James has hacked this together with very little concern for neatness)

+IMPORTANT - the folder WPy64 needs to stay in the same directory as app_local.py (unless you decide to explictly change the code yourself to modify this requirement)

 ![](images/stress.png)

 ![](images/gh.png)